Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 6.26806in
    :height: 2.52431in

-Figure 9: property windows, from left to right for a grid, a layered grid and a dataset
+Figure 9: Property windows, from left to right for a grid, a layered grid and a dataset

 How to use the viewer